 There are just a few additions in this recipe from an easier glögg recipe, but they really do not create much more work.
 The ginger, vanilla, nutmeg, and brown sugar give the warm drink a spectacular touch of spice.
 Also, Sohlberg uses both vodka and either brandy or spiced rum to accent the red wine base, so it has a little more of a punch.
 The spiced rum is an excellent suggestion because it works nicely against the other spices.

-The recipe makes about 10 8-ounce servings, making it perfect for an intimate gathering.
+The recipe produces a big batch, making it perfect for an intimate gathering.

 - 4 cups water

 - Peel from 1 large orange (cut into large strips)